-Work Schedules of Part-Time Flexible, Transitional Employees, and City Carrier Assistant Employees.
-Article 8.3 makes clear that the normal work week defined by Article 8.2.C does not apply to part-time flexibles, transitional employees, or CCAs who have no daily 8-hour or weekly 40-hour guarantees.
-Moreover, the language in Article 7.1.A.2 provides that part-time flexibles "shall be available to work flexible hours as assigned by the Employer during the course of a service week," which means that PTFs may be scheduled to work more or less than 5 days per week and more or less than 8 hours per day.
-The issue of availability of a CCA who is not scheduled to work is addressed by the parties' joint Questions and Answers 2011 USPS/NALC National Agreement, dated March 6, 2014.
-The complete joint Q&As are found on JCAM pages 7-20 through 7-30.
+Work Schedules of Part-Time Flexible (PTF) and City Carrier Assistant (CCA) Employees.
+Article 8.3 makes clear that the normal work week defined by Article 8.2.C does not apply to PTFs or CCAs who have no daily 8-hour or weekly 40-hour guarantees.
+Moreover, the language in Article 7.1.A.2 provides that PTFs "shall be available to work flexible hours as assigned by the Employer during the course of a service week," which means that PTFs may be scheduled to work more or less than 5 days per week and more or less than 8 hours per day.
+The same rule applies to CCAs.

-25. Can CCAs be required to remain on "stand by" or remain at home for a callin on days they are not scheduled to work?
+Stand-by.
+PTFs and CCAs may not be required to remain on stand by or remain at home for a call-in on days they are not scheduled to work.